jundalisay/superb/content/en/research/mohammad/quran/sura-010.md

 47. Every community has a messenger.
 When their messenger has come, judgment will be passed between them with fairness, and they will not be wronged.

-48. And they say, “When will this promise be fulfilled, if you are truthful?”
+48. They say: “When will this promise be fulfilled, if you are truthful?”

 49. Say, “I have no power to harm or benefit myself, except as Allah wills.
 To every nation is an appointed time.
 Then, when their time arrives, they can neither postpone it by one hour, nor advance it.

 50. Say, “Have you considered?
 If His punishment overtakes you by night or by day, what part of it will the guilty seek to hasten?”

 51. “Then, when it falls, will you believe in it?
 Now?
 When before you tried to hasten it?”

 52. Then it will be said to those who did wrong, “Taste the torment of eternity.
-Will you be re- warded except for what you used to do?”
+Will you be rewarded except for what you used to do?”

 53. And they inquire of you, “Is it true?”
 Say, “Yes, by my Lord, it is true, and you cannot evade it.”

 54. Had every soul which had done wrong possessed everything on earth, it would offer it as a ransom.
 They will hide the remorse when they witness the suffering, and it will be judged between them equitably, and they will not be wronged.

 55. Assuredly, to Allah belongs everything in the heavens and the earth.
 Assuredly, the promise of Allah is true.
-But most of them do not know.

 56. He gives life and causes death, and to Him you will be returned.

 57. O people!
 There has come to you advice from your Lord, and healing for what is in the hearts, and guidance and mercy for the believers.

 Say, “In Allah’s grace and mercy let them rejoice.
 That is better than what they hoard.”

 59. Say, “Have you considered the sustenance Allah has sent down for you, some of which you made unlawful, and some lawful?”
 Say, “Did Allah give you permission, or do you fabricate lies and attribute them to Allah?”

 60. What will they think—those who fabricate lies and attribute them to Allah—on the Day of Resurrection?
 Allah is bountiful towards the people, but most of them do not give thanks.